cnopt/dynastywarriors6-reverse-engineering/README.md

 ### Officer titles
 Officer's titles seem to be linked to their Level, however editing their Level in-memory does not seem to alter their title, or vice versa.
+Theres also a total of 154 titles, whereas an officer's max level is 99, so there may be multiple factors.
 Changing their XP to over the required value doesn't level them up until getting a kill in-game.
 Changing their level in-memory does result in their stats being altered according to the `weighting` of the character - another stat that the game keeps track of.
-Changing the `weighting` in-memory does result in a live update of their stats.

 | Title value			| Text
 | ------------------	| -----------------